Frequently Asked Questions

 WWU offers an emergency loan program that is available in 30, 60, or 90-day repayment periods for a $5 fee to assist students with occasional cash flow emergencies.
 The loan will not pay charges on the Western Account Online, and borrowers must not have a past-due balance on their account.

 Loan applications are reviewed to determine the applicant’s ability to repay the loan.
 Applications may be denied when loan repayment is in question, circumstances do not appear urgent, or the applicant appears to be over-reliant on the emergency loan program.
-The application is available online on the Financial Aid Website under Forms & Resources > Emergency Loans.
+The application is available online on the Financial Aid Website under Applying for Aid > Emergency Loans.

 Can I reduce or cancel accepted loans or reinstated previously declined loans?